 Genomic Solutions' revenue growth depends on many factors, many of which are beyond its control, including factors discussed in this risk factors section.
-Additionally, Genomic Solutions may not regain or sustain revenue growth, as evidenced during 2004, due to difficulties in integrating its acquisitions of GeneMachines and BioRobotics which resulted in a further restructuring in June 2004.
+Additionally, Genomic Solutions may not regain or sustain revenue growth, as evidenced during 2004, due to difficulties in integrating its acquisitions of GeneMachines and BioRobotics which resulted in a further restructuring in June 2004 which continued into the second quarter of 2005.
 Even if Genomic Solutions does achieve profitability, it may not sustain or increase profitability on a quarterly or annual basis.